-- 7. The RRSP Matching program is available to all employees who: - have been continuously employed for two years - have minimum earnings of \$10,000 on previous year's T4 - 8.
-Requests for reimbursement of medical and dental expenses need to be: - made within one year of incurring the expense - submitted on the correct form to the carrier.
-Employees may submit directly or through Central Administration - 9.
+- 7. The RRSP Matching program is available to all employees who: - a.
+Have been continuously employed for two years. - b.
+Have minimum earnings of \$10,000 on previous year's T4. - 8.
+Requests for reimbursement of medical and dental expenses need to be: - a.
+Made within one year of incurring the expense. - b.
+Submitted on the correct form to the carrier.
+Employees may submit directly or through Central Administration. - 9.
 Compensation for carrying the Association's Emergency Response Cell Phone will be at the discretion of the Executive Director.